What is a type 1 error?

 Hypothesis tests have a level of statistical significance attached to them, denoted by the Greek letter alpha, α.

 The number represented by α is a probability of confidence in the accuracy of the test results.
-In the digital marketing universe, the standard is now that statistically significant results value alpha at 0.05 or 5%.
+In the digital marketing universe, the standard is now that statistically significant results value alpha at 0.05 or 5% level of significance.

-A 95% confidence level means that there is a 5% chance that your test results are the result of a type 1 error.
+A 95% confidence level means that there is a 5% chance that your test results are the result of a type 1 error (false positive).

 The main reason to watch out for type 1 errors is that they can end up costing your company a lot of money.